tom-galvin/tom-galvin.github.io/_posts/2015-01-02-resolutions.md

 ## rust

-I use C far too much.
-C is undoubtably a brilliantly useful language - it's available on essentially every platform to some extent, it's predictable, stable and simple, which are 4 good traits.
+I've been working on a programming language recently which I mentioned in [my parsing post]({% post_url 2014-12-25-parsing %}) a week ago - the compiler is written in C. C is undoubtably a brilliantly useful language: it's available on essentially every platform to some extent, it's predictable[^1], stable and simple, which are 4 good traits.
 However, it certainly isn't ideal.
 One bad thing about C is that things generally take a long time to write in it.
-I've been working on a programming language recently which I mentioned in [my parsing post]({% post_url 2014-12-25-parsing %}) a week ago.
 I realised after writing the parser that at least 70% of the time I had spent was just writing boilerplate code, such as memory management and cookie-cutter RAII functions.
 While C is useful to know for a variety of reasons, I feel that using C for everything is a bad habit to slip into; it has its place, which generally isn't for medium-scale hobby projects.
 There are a few alternatives:

 * Scripting languages let you develop the project relatively quickly, but they are perhaps not too suitable for projects such as parsers, although I am still seriously considering it.